intelia-agility/mlspecialisation/usecase2/README.md

 <img src="./images/xgb_imp.png" alt="drawing" width="800" style="border: 2px solid  gray;"/>

-From the chart we can see that user_id and product_id were the top two strongest features.
-That justified our decision of including user_id and product_id by target_encoding.
+From the chart, we can see that user_id and product_id were the top two strongest features.
+That justified our decision to include user_id and product_id by target_encoding.

 ####  Recommendation Solutions
 **Note:** The following analysis can be found in the [03-Recommendation-FastAI.ipynb](html/03-Recommendation-FastAI.html) and [04-Recommendation-Surprise.ipynb](html/03-Recommendation-FastAI.html).

-In our regression model experiment, we have demonstrated that by utilising proper category encoding technique we can prodict more accurate result.
-This solution has it own limit.
-For category level with similar mean target values, the model has trouble to distinguish each other, therefor unable to uncover more accurate personal purchase predictions.
-In order to overcome this limitation, we have to use [recommendor system](https://en.wikipedia.org/wiki/Recommender_system) which was specialised on this purpose.
+In our regression model experiment, we have demonstrated that by utilising proper category encoding techniques we can predict more accurate results.
+This solution has its limits.
+For category levels with similar mean target values, the model has trouble distinguishing each other and, therefore unable to uncover more accurate personal purchase predictions.
+To overcome this limitation, we have to use [recommendor system](https://en.wikipedia.org/wiki/Recommender_system) which was specialised for this purpose.

 The recommender systems look at the challenge from a different angle.
 Typical recommender systems only learn patterns based on three data features: user, item, and rating.
 The modern recommender system was developed in a movie recommendation competition.
 Since then the feature names were inherited.
 And even the rating was inherited as in the range of [0.0, 10.0].
-In our case the user is the user_id, item is product_id, and the rating is the transformed and downscalled purchase.
+In our case the user is the user_id, the item is product_id, and the rating is the transformed and downscaled purchase.

 There are different implementations of recommendation systems.
 For instance, [KNN](https://surprise.readthedocs.io/en/stable/knn_inspired.html), [Matrix Decomposition](https://surprise.readthedocs.io/en/stable/matrix_factorization.html), [Collaborative Filtering](https://surprise.readthedocs.io/en/stable/slope_one.html), and [DNN](https://docs.fast.ai/collab.html#create-a-learner).
 In this case study, we compared two technologies: